REAGAN2020/AkanNaming/README.md

 # AkanNaming

 # ![AkanNaming](https://github.com/REAGAN2020/AkanNaming)

 <table>
 <tr>
 <td>
+A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.Feel free to visit the link below to view the website
 </td>
 </tr>
 </table>

 ## Demo

-Here is a working live demo :  https:
+Here is a working live demo : https://reagan2020.github.io/AkanNaming/

 ### Development

 Want to contribute?
 Great!

 To fix a bug or enhance an existing module, follow these steps: